jsbisht/aws-developer-associate/scaling.md

    - Stepped Scaling can be used to add or remove incrementally
    - Target Tracking can be used to scale using aggregate CPU, network, `request count per target`, etc
 4. Cooldown Periods is used to wait between scaling actions (Since there is minimum billing period after an instance is provisioned, regardless how long it was used)

+> Scaling Policies can `optionally` be defined in ASG.

 ---